The Bankrate promise

 Installment loans are one of the most common ways to finance life’s bigger expenses.
 While they all operate similarly, the most common installment loans have different functions and interest rates.

-While personal loans are the most common type of installment loans, auto loans, student loans, buy now, pay later loans and mortgages are also popular — and often necessary — financing options.
+Personal loans are the most common type of installment loans.
+However, auto loans, student loans, buy now, pay later loans and mortgages are also popular — and often necessary — financing options.

 1. Personal loans

 Personal loans can be used for essentially every legitimate expense and are offered by banks, credit unions and online lenders.
 The balance is repaid in fixed monthly installments, and they also tend to have fixed interest rates.
 Most are unsecured, which means collateral isn’t required.
 Because of this, they tend to have higher interest rates than secured options like mortgages or auto loans.